 If you don't own a car in the UK, I am very sad to tell you that train prices are ridiculous.
 I still remember wanting to go from Bristol to London and prices being close to £150 for a return ticket.
 Really?
 So travel around the UK doesn't come cheap, nor is very efficient because trains are late and aren't in mint condition.
 It seems more reasonable to pay £30 for fuel to drive to London and back, especially because it's always two of us or more driving, hence we end up saving even more.
 Compare this with £300 for two people on a train...

 Once you get to travel around the UK, there are a few more things to consider.
 Accommodation is very expensive.
 Anywhere and everywhere.
 In fact, I am shocked to see the number of tourists still flocking to London, whereby I know how expensive hotels are.
 I went to the WTM in London and paid close to £500 for 4 nights.
-And bare in mind this apartment was far from the city centre and rented through Airbnb.
+And bear in mind this apartment was far from the city centre and rented through Airbnb.
 Don't worry tho, prices are just as high when you rent a cottage in the country, a hotel in Manchester or a B&B in Chester.
 It's the norm.

 Even if we could afford to travel around Britain, the question remains: why pay £500 to be in the rain, when you can pay less and be on a sunny beach.
 The exception being Scotland, because Edinburgh, the Lochs and its mountains are really worth every penny.